-- physical attacks such as assault, grievous bodily harm and murder, damage to property, offensive graffiti and arson; - threat of attack including offensive letters, abusive or obscene telephone calls, groups hanging around to intimidate, and unfounded, malicious complaints; and - verbal abuse, insults or harassment taunting, offensive leaflets and posters, abusive gestures, dumping of rubbish outside homes or through letterboxes, and bullying at school or in the workplace.
+- physical attacks such as assault; grievous bodily harm and murder; damage to property; offensive graffiti; and arson - threat of attack including offensive letters; abusive or obscene telephone calls; groups hanging around to intimidate; and unfounded, malicious complaints - verbal abuse, insults or harassment such as taunting; offensive leaflets and posters; abusive gestures; dumping of rubbish outside homes or through letterboxes; and bullying at school or in the workplace

-The police have been recording reported hate crimes since April 2008 for the five monitored strands listed above.
-Figures (covering England, Wales and Northern Ireland for 2009) were first published by The Association of Chief Police Officers (ACPO)66 in 2010, and figures for 2011 were published in September 201167.
+The police have been recording reported hate crimes since April 2008 for the five monitored strands listed in this section.
+Figures (covering England, Wales and Northern Ireland for 2009) were first published by the Association of Chief Police Officers (ACPO)63 in 2010, and figures for 2011 were published in September 2011.